michellejm/mapping_arch_urban_hums/Tutorials/01_PopulationMap.md

 **Save** your QGIS project by selecting `Project` > `Save`.
 Name your project MappingData_Population.qgs and save it in the Tutorials/Exercises folder.
 QGIS projects are saved as .qgs files.
 It is important to note that the data layers are not saved with it the map project but are rather linked to the project.

-# Part II

-## Mapping Data

-### Mapping Data 01: Mapping World Population(s) to understand the difference between multiple methods of measuring world population
+### Part 02: Mapping World Population(s) to understand the difference between multiple methods of measuring world population

 #### Premise

-We will work with the basemap we made in Mapping Data 00 and add new data to it in order to examine multiple measures of world population.
-If you have not already completed the [Mapping data 00](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/01_MappingData00.md) tutorial please do so before beginning this exercise.
+We will work with the basemap we made in Part 01 and add new data to it in order to examine multiple measures of world population.
 We will examine population aggregated to cities and countries and a raster dataset that depicts the distribution of world population at a resolution of approximately 1km.

-Open your MappingData_Population.qgs map project.

 We have already mapped the locations of populated places (which contains population estimates collected using [LandScan](http://web.ornl.gov/sci/landscan/)) as well as country polygons.
 We also have tabular data available for population at the country level from the [United Nations](http://esa.un.org/unpd/wpp/Download/Standard/Population/) which we will join to the country polygons, as well as a raster layer that describes world population in 1km grid created by CEISIN.
 We will answer questions about the differences between the depictions of population at the city, country, and 1km scale.